matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods and Ensembles.md

 **Gradient Boosting**: fit the model, in a generalized matter, not necessarily on the residuals, but fit the data on the *negative gradient* of a chosen loss function with respect to, NOT the parameters, but current the predictors.
 ![[Pasted image 20251022100948.png]]
 The residual is just a special case of fitting our models on the -derivative of the loss with respect to the predictions.
-If we apply this to Cross Entropy,
+If we apply this to Cross Entropy, we get the same thing (very similar to Hinge Loss).
+Insight: We are not just fitting on the residuals.
+What we are fitting is really on the (-gradient) of the loss with respect to the prediction at each stage.

+**Gradient Boosting**
+Sum of weak models sequentially.
+Each new tree corrects the errors